 If you have purchased the fully featured version, you could reasonably expect every wire connection to do something, but this is not always true.
 If you bought the cheaper option with fewer built-in features, it would be common for some cables to be nulled.

-Not understanding what the vendor means by ‘Video Out’ and under which circumstances the headunit will make an output for video_out can cause disappointment.
+For example, not understanding what the vendor means by ‘Video Out’ and under which circumstances the headunit will make an output for video_out can cause the customer to be disappointed and fail to meet the requirements for a return.
+You may have assumed a function that is just not present.

 Confirming any features before purchasing with the vendor you are unsure about can avoid disappointment when it doesn’t work quite how you were expecting.